suhanpahari/Gen-Ai-Twitt-Genarator/README.md

 Select hashtag categories or input your own.
 Generate your Twitter post along with suggested hashtags.

+---

 ## 📖 How to Use
 - **Customize Your Post:** Use the sidebar to select a topic, length, language, and hashtag options.
 - **Generate the Post:** Click on the "Generate Post" button.
 - **Copy and Share:** Review the generated post and hashtags, then copy and share directly on Twitter.

+---

 ## 🚀 Contributions
 Contributions are welcome!
 Feel free to fork the repository, submit issues, or create pull requests to improve the app.

+---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the LICENSE file for details.

+---

 ## 🔗 Links
 GitHub Repository: [Gen-AI Twitter Generator](https://github.com/suhanpahari/Gen-Ai-Twitt-Genarator)